mwbowers/mwbowers.github.io/reference/runtime/qsys-runtime/record-as-buffer.md

 ---
 title: RecordAsBuffer class
-description: Defines operations to move data between a file record, a row in a dataset, and a string buffer.
+description: "Defines operations to move data between a file record, a row in a dataset, and a string buffer. "
+last_modified_at: 2024-06-26T20:27:05Z
 ---

 Defines operations to move data between a file record, a row in a dataset, and a string buffer.